jadoint/davidado/content/posts/git-reference.md

 git commit -am "Removed node_modules directory"
 ```

-## Committing a modified file in a submodule that refuses to be committed
+## Committing a modified file in a submodule

-`git add --all`
+`cd` inside the submodule directory then add and commit to git from there.
+You can then go to your project directory and add and commit to git as normal.